 Why we think Syfe Cash+ stands out

 The main considerations for The Frugal Fox are fast and easy withdrawals (you never know when you may need the cash urgently) and high interest rates.

 Syfe Cash+ checks these boxes.
-It’s withdrawal lead time of 2 – 4 business days is pretty fast compared to the other platforms.
-We also like the certainty of the 1.75% p.a. figure.
-With Endowus Cash Smart Ultra, the range of 1.7% to 1.9% is not definite enough.
-We also don’t see why we’ll have to pay a 0.05% fee when we can get a similar return with Syfe Cash+ for free.
+It’s withdrawal lead time of 2 – 3 business days is pretty fast compared to the other platforms.
+And compared to Endowus Cash Smart, we also don’t see why we’ll have to pay a 0.05% fee when we can get a better return with Syfe Cash+ for free.

 Low interest rates are the new normal.
+In January and February, we saw banks like DBS, OCBC and Standard Chartered cut interest rates yet again on their savings account.
 Right now, The Frugal Fox gets barely 1% p.a. in interest even after salary credits and other category spends.